Middle Eastern theatre of World War I: October–December

+Battle of Robat Karim

+Organizer of the popular forces against the Russian forces was Heydar Latifiyan who had been one of the supporters of the Persian Constitutional Revolution.
+The Russians advanced to Qazvin.
+With the possibility of the fall of Tehran, Parliament of Iran lost its majority and was dissolved.
+When Russia gave Iran an ultimatum to expel Morgan Shuster in the first year of the First World War, and the forces of this country entered Iran and came to Rabat Karim and attacked the forces of the National Defense Committee.
+Hassan Azam Qudsi (Azam Al-Wazara) from friends Hassan Modarres writes in his memoirs called "My Memories" about the first military encounter between the Russians and the national forces:

+From one side, the Russian troops reach the village of Kolmeh (Fajr town), which is located between the Rabat Karim road and Tehran, and the local fighters are surrounded from three sides.
+The Russians start bombarding the area from almost a mile away.
+It is possible, but all the people survive.
+However, in the evening, the infantry riders of the Russian army come closer and the war with swords begins, and after a bloody clash, 70 people are killed.

+Heyder was also killed like the rest of his comrades.
+According to the traditions of the local people, the Russians made it difficult to identify the bodies by cutting off the heads of the dead.
+The only identifiable body among the 70 people was Heydar Latifiyan, whose body was buried near an Imamzadeh above the village of Vahnabad.

 1916

 In 1916, a combination of diplomacy and genuine dislike of the new leaders of the Ottoman Empire (the Three Pashas) convinced Sharif Hussein bin Ali of Mecca to begin a revolt.
 He gave the leadership of this revolt to two of his sons: Faisal and Abdullah, though the planning and direction for the war was largely the work of Lawrence of Arabia.

 The Russian offensive in northeastern Turkey started with a victory at the Battle of Koprukoy and culminated with the capture of Erzurum in February and Trabzon in April.
 By the Battle of Erzincan the Ottoman Third Army was no longer capable of launching an offensive nor could it stop the advance of the Russian Army.

 The Ottoman forces launched a second attack across the Sinai with the objective of destroying or capturing the Suez Canal.
 Both this and the earlier attack (1915) were unsuccessful, though not very costly by the standards of the Great War.
 The British then went on the offensive, attacking east into Palestine.
 However, in 1917 two failed attempts to capture the Ottoman fort of Gaza resulted in sweeping changes to the British command and the arrival of General Allenby, along with many reinforcements.